 Here are some recipes that use garlic:

-Some other items that I love buying at Costco are fresh tortellini, jars of pesto, blocks of cheddar, sour cream, butter and pitas.
+Some other items that I love buying at Costco are fresh tortellini, rotisserie chicken, blocks of cheddar, sour cream, butter, peppercorns, milk and pitas.

 What did I miss that you love buying at Costco?